-2.3 Elements at risk
+2.3 Elements at Risk

 Several elements at risk (EAR) are located in the urban river vicinity.
-The most endangered is the subway line U4 at the right embankment.
-For 7.5 km, it is situated mostly in open sections beside the river before it enters the underground track.
+The most endangered is the U4 subway line on the right embankment.
+For 7.5 km it is situated mostly in open sections beside the river before it enters the underground track (Figure 2.4).
 A partition wall protects the subway line from floods.
-Portable flood barriers can be installed in two locations in order to prevent the overflowing water amounts from being conveyed to underground sections of the line that include major subway junctions.
-These emergency measures were installed recently and require a 6-hour lead time for installation.
-At the left embankment main roads are located, together with densely populated areas.
-Various service pipes are placed under the road embankments.
+Portable flood barriers can be installed in two locations to prevent the overflowing water from being conveyed to underground sections of the line, which include major subway junctions.
+These emergency measures are now available; they require a 6-hour lead time for installation.
+There are main roads on the left embankment, together with densely populated areas.
+Various service pipes are located under the road embankments.